sass/sass/accepted/calc-functions.md

 following:

 * a `Number`,
-* a [`Calculation`] **whose name is not `abs`, `max`, `min`, or `round`**, or
+* a [`FunctionCall`], or
 * a `ProductExpression` that can itself create potentially slash-separated numbers.

-> We exclude these four calc functions from producing potentially
+[`FunctionCall`]: ../spec/functions.md#functioncall

-> slash-separated numbers to ensure that existing code like `1 / round(1.5)`
+If the result of evaluating the `ProductExpression` is a number, that number is potentially slash-separated if all of the following are true:

-> continues to be evaluated as division when the function goes from being
+* the results of evaluating both operands were numbers, and
-> evaluated as a Sass global function to being evaluated as a calc function.
+* if either operand was a `FunctionCall`, it was [evaluated as a calculation].

-[`Calculation`]: ../spec/types/calculation.md#syntax
+[evaluated as a calculation]: #evaluating-a-functioncall-as-a-calculation

-If both operands are evaluated as numbers, the resulting number is potentially slash-separated.
-The first operand is the original numerator of the potentially slash-separated number returned by the `/` operator, and the second is the original denominator.
+If both of these are true, the first operand is the original numerator of the potentially slash-separated number returned by the `/` operator, and the second is the original denominator.

 ## Syntax